-The School of Nursing offers three pathways to complete the BSN, all of which lead to completion of the objectives of the undergraduate program.
+The School of Nursing offers various pathways to complete the BSN, all of which lead to completion of the objectives of the undergraduate program.

 Traditional Pathway: a two-year curriculum following the completion of general education, elective, and nursing prerequisite requirements.